-Puerto La Boca Argentinian Steakhouse In Little Italy, San Diego
+Puerto La Boca Argentinian Restaurant in Little Italy, San Diego

 Puerto La Boca captures the essence of traditional Argentinian and Italian fusion with world famous Argentinian style steaks, an extensive wine list, and savory dishes from both land and sea.

-Located in the heart of San Diego's Little Italy, we offer premium Argentinian flavor for you to enjoy with friends and family.
+Located in the heart of Little Italy, San Diego, we offer premium Argentinian flavor for you to enjoy with friends and family.
 We serve lunch and dinner seven days a week and encourage you to come by on Friday and Saturday to be serenaded by our live Latin music.

 We also offer one of the best happy hours in Little Italy with amazing drink and appetizer specials every day from 4:30-7:30pm in our bar area!